i5x64BIT/uchat/README.md

 A chatting app in nodejs

 ## Setup
-1. Setup a redis server on your local mechine
+1. Setup a redis server on your local machine
+2. Set env variable DEBUG_MODE=1 to see full errors
-2. Launch the app via app.js
+3. Launch the app via app.js
-3. Connect to localhost on port 80
+4. Connect to localhost on port 80